 Welcome To Futurepop

 The single Paranoia arrived in 1998 – the gothic synths are played down, a hard techno-throb drives the track forward, and whilst Stephan hasn’t lost his songwriting knack (yet), it’s clear that more commercial forms of dance music are finding their way into their sound (especially on the “Haunted Club Version”).
-There’s also another cover version, but a drawn-out e-piano take on Metallica’s “Nothing Else Matters” is indicative of a band in transition.
+There’s also another cover version, but the drawn-out e-piano take on Metallica’s “Nothing Else Matters” is indicative of a band in transition.

 1999 saw a brief period of daytime darkness across Europe and APB celebrate the occasion with the single Eclipse.
 With a cover clearly inspired by the X-Files and a sound now incorporating cheesy synth-stabs more befitting epic trance, it’s an indication that the evolution of band’s sound to their next creative phase is now complete.
 The Dimension D Rmx of the song is full of acid squelch and harder beats, and there’s also Beatbox, six and a half-minutes of hard techno and processed vocals, which worked well on tour but can be tiring as a solo listen.

 All this leads up to the white crop-circle cover of Welcome To Earth in 2000.
 The gothic stylings have gone, clean lines and extra-terrestrial influence are now the order of the day.
 The two lead singles are here, and Apop doubles down on the commercial dance influence with opening track Starsign, the lush synth riff and hands-in-the-air-chorus, the hard beats unpinning it and songwriting rich in new millennium angst.
-Futurepop, if not named here, was certain born.
+Futurepop, if not named here, was certainly born.

 Kathy’s Song is the other enduring classic, a slow piece that employs Apple’s female voice synth in one of the biggest mid-song breakdowns the genre would ever see, the “Come Lie – Next To Me” part even acknowledged by Steve Jobs himself as a particularly creative use of his user-friendly tech.
 So confident were Stephan and Co with their new sound, that they applied it to their second Metallica cover – totally and without shame.
 There are many reasons why recording Fade To Black with pulsating keyboard lines and a synth-bell chime should never have worked, but for some strange reason, it does, and brilliantly!